pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 3.10.6 =

 - Tweak: Added Whatsapp and Telagram for social icons in Persons widget.
-- Fixed: Mute and Controls options not working for self-hosted videos when lightbox is enabled in Media Grid widget.
+- Fixed: Mute and Controls options not working for self-hosted videos when lightbox is enabled in Media Gallery widget.

 = 3.10.5 =